 Jonathan: Yes.
 So as an individual and a business, there’s two different answers to this.
 So as a business, we are a general building contractor.
 We essentially act as a main contractor to government bodies and corporate clients.
 We typically do works up to the value of about 2 million pounds.
 And we undertake works basically within the refurbishment world, the maintenance world and they kind of fit out world.
-And we do some new builds but that new build often sort of extends to as much as extensions rather than building new houses.
+And we do some new builds but that new-build often sort of extends to as much as extensions rather than building new houses.
 And within that kind of world, we work for predominantly emergency service clients.
 So a particular constabulary within our area is one of our biggest clients.
-We work for care homes across North London and the south east.
+We work for care homes across North London and the southeast.
 We do a lot of schools and again, London and sort of half of cheer way.
 And then we’ve started working with a lot of commercial clients doing sort of office work and industrial refurbishments, which can kind of vary between warehouses, retails and retail and logistic sector.
 And then as an individual, my title is essentially varied.
 It’s project manager predominantly.
 I think my LinkedIn says I’m an Associate Director.
-But for me, personally a title isn’t a huge thing.
+But for me, personally, a title isn’t a huge thing.
 It’s more what I do as a small run family business that’s been going for 35 plus years.
-We’re a very tight knit number.
+We’re a very tight-knit number.
 So my day to day varies from it could be business development Monday it could be Project Management client relationship, HR, finance, it’s kind of you do everything really.
 Predominantly, client liaison and managing projects, and then managing the guys as well.
-So I guess an operational slants my role as well.
-So it varies day to day I’d say.
+So I guess operational slants my role as well.
+So it varies day-to-day I’d say.

 Matt: Yes, I mean, it sounds like you wear many hats and that’s a good thing because you’re not doing one thing.